jenny-alexander/ante-up/README.md

     * User can change font.
     * User can change application from light mode to dark mode.

-**Frontend:** Frontend is built using React, Redux, Redux-Saga, JavaScript and HTML.
-I'm using TailwindCSS for styling.
+**Frontend:** Frontend is built using React, Redux, Redux-Saga, JavaScript, CSS and HTML.

 **Backend:** Backend is built using Node.js, Express, Axios and PostgreSQL.